 Assistance League of Charlotte’s programs are designed to address the issue of upward mobility by providing children an opportunity to succeed.
 If a child is prepared to learn with proper food, clothing, and legal counseling he/she will stay in school, get a job and become self-sufficient.
 Read Full Metric Report

-Funds raised are returned to the community through five philanthropic programs: 2017-18 Fact Sheet
+Funds raised are returned to the community through five philanthropic programs: 2018-19 Program Report

-- Assistance League of Charlotte Scholarship Fund 2017-18 Fact Sheet
+- Assistance League of Charlotte Scholarship Fund 2018-19 Program Report

 Support for Assistance League of Charlotte philanthropic programs is made possible through private and corporate donations, grants, and proceeds from Assistance League of Charlotte Thrift Shop.
 Our complete list of Grantors and Donors